AdobeDocs/media-analytics.en/help/legacy/intro-to-ava/implementation-paths/implementation-paths.md

 **THIS CONTENT WAS MOVED TO THE CURRENT IMPLEMENTATION PATHS FILE**

-For each implementation path, customers need to contact their Sales Representative/Account Manager to sign a new Sales Order as Streaming Media Analytics has a unique SKU and changes from a pricing model based on server calls to a model based on video streams.
+For each implementation path, customers need to contact their Sales Representative/Adobe Account Team to sign a new Sales Order as Streaming Media Analytics has a unique SKU and changes from a pricing model based on server calls to a model based on video streams.

 ## Adobe Experience Platform Data Collection with the Adobe Media Analytics extension